AdobeDocs/experience-platform.en/help/query-service/ui/overview.md

 To learn how to schedule a query through the UI, see the [scheduled queries guide](./user-guide.md#scheduled-queries).
 To learn how to add schedules using the API, please read the [scheduled queries endpoint guide](../api/scheduled-queries.md).

-Once a query has been scheduled it appears in the list of scheduled queries on the [!UICONTROL Scheduled Queries] tab.
+Once a query has been scheduled, it appears in the list of scheduled queries on the [!UICONTROL Scheduled Queries] tab.
 Full details regarding the query, runs, creator, and timings can be found by selecting a scheduled query from the list.

 ![The Queries workspace with the Scheduled Queries tab highlighted and displaying rows of query schedules.](../images/ui/overview/scheduled-queries.png)